 - Is the parent/carer vulnerable to being exploited by other people e.g. financially, providing accommodation?

 - Does the parent/carer have difficulty developing and sustaining relationships or have relationships that may present a risk to the child?

 - Does the parent have a limited understanding of the child's needs and development including pregnancy, childbirth, and caring for an infant?

 - Does the parent/carer have poor parenting experiences from their own parents as a child?

 - Does the parent/carer have difficulty accessing health care and other support for themselves or the child?

 - In relation to pregnant women, should a pre-birth assessment be arranged?
 Where pre-birth involvement is a result of the mother's learning difficulties causing uncertainty as to her ability to meet the needs of the child once born, the Court of Appeal in D (A Child) EWCA Civ 787 stressed the importance of effective planning during the pregnancy for the baby's arrival, and of taking adequate steps to ensure that the mother understands what is happening and is able to present her case.

 4. Protection and Action to be Taken

-Where a parent with learning disabilities appears not to be able to meet the needs of their child a referral should be made to the Children's Service Trust in line with the Referrals Procedure.
+Where a parent with learning disabilities appears not to be able to meet the needs of their child a referral should be made to the Children's Service Trust in line with the Contacts and Referrals Procedure.